-...the Planning Board is recommending that there be a single Countywide development impact tax for schools.
-With the possible exception of senior housing, all residential development would pay the impact tax for schools.
+...the Planning Board is recommending that there be a single Countywide development impact tax for schools. with the possible exception of senior housing, all residential development would pay the development impact tax for schools.
 With the institution of this tax, the Board proposes...

 ...eliminating the current test for school adequacy.
-Although school adequacy is extremely important, none of the many options for testing the adequacy of schoolss proved satisfactory.
+Although the Board looked at many options for a new test of school adequacy, none of the tests proved satisfactory.
 The Board believes that a development impact tax for schools is the best way to assess new development for its effect on school enrollment.
 The alternative, a moratorium on new residential construction, would be less effective and have negative side effects, such as worsening the County's job-housing balance and potentially increasing the price of housing.